axibase/atsd/rule-engine/functions-db.md

 ## Message Functions

-The first required argument `i` is the duration of selection interval specified as 'count [unit](../shared/calendar.md#interval-units)', for example, '1 HOUR'.
+The first required argument `i` is the duration of selection interval specified as 'count [unit](../shared/calendar.md#interval-units)', for example, '1 hour'.
 The end of the selection interval is set to the alert open time.

 Arguments tags `t`, entity `e` and expression `p` are optional.